xm-cse/solana-self-broadcast/README.md

 This will:
 1. Create a Crossmint Smart Wallet
+2. You must fund the wallet with SOL before proceeding (the script will show the wallet address)
-2. Create a Token Program 2022 token
+3. Create a Token Program 2022 token
-3. Send the transaction to Crossmint for approval
+4. Send the transaction to Crossmint for approval
-4. Sign with available signers
+5. Sign with available signers
-5. Validate and broadcast the transaction
+6. Validate and broadcast the transaction
-6. Show the transaction ID and explorer link
+7. Show the transaction ID and explorer link

 ## API Reference